caverac/event-framework/docs/building-the-framework-1.md

 - **Process, not substance**: An occasion is not a little lump of stuff; it's a *happening* with a beginning (taking in data), a middle (integrating it), and an end (a completed fact).

-- **Internally relational**: Each occasion feels relevant data from the past (prehensions, will come back to this later) while becoming—but the occasion itself is the unit; those feelings are its ingredients, not separate building blocks.
+- **Internally relational**: Each occasion feels relevant data from the past (prehensions, will come back to this later) while becoming, but the occasion itself is the unit; those feelings are its ingredients, not separate building blocks.

 - **Once-and-done**: An occasion happens once and is then complete.
 Persistence (like a person, a rock, or a running system) is a pattern of many occasions, not one occasion persisting.
 This is a key shift from object-oriented thinking.